 The general lack of drivers from the Great Recession of 2008-2009 and the retiring of Baby Boomers, coupled with long hours and frigid work conditions, contributes to state DOTs’ struggles to find and retain highway maintenance workers.

-To provide state DOTs with information that can be used to more effectively recruit and retain highway maintenance workers.
-A related objective is to develop objective data about state DOTs’ recruitment / retention challenges that can be presented to state legislative committees or upper management in order to influence agency policy.
+This project’s goal was to provide state DOTs with information that can be used to more effectively recruit and retain highway maintenance workers.
+A related objective was to develop objective data about state DOTs’ recruitment and retention challenges that can be presented to state legislative committees or upper management in order to influence agency policy.

 The Final Webinar took place on June 21, 2021.